 - Preheat oven to 400°F and line a baking sheet with parchment paper.
 Prep ingredients.
 Rinse and dry ribs, remove silver lining and then cut into 6 pieces.
 Set aside.

 - In a medium bowl, whisk together the spice rub ingredients.
 Remove 1 Tablespoon of the rub to use in the barbecue sauce.

 - Rub both sides of the ribs with the spice rub then place ribs on prepared baking sheet.
 Bake for 30 minutes, flipping half way through to sear the meat.

 - While the ribs are baking in the oven, add the barbecue sauce ingredients to a medium saucepan and gently simmer for 15 minutes, stirring occasionally.
 Remove 1 1/2 cups barbecue sauce and refrigerate to use after ribs are cooked.

-- Spray slow cooker with nonstick cooking.
-Add a thin layer of barbecue sauce to the bottom of the slow cooker, followed by ribs.
-Layer sauce and ribs until ribs are evenly coated.
+- Spray slow cooker with nonstick cooking spray.
+Add a thin layer of barbecue sauce to the bottom of the slow cooker, followed by the meat.
+Layer sauce and meat until ribs are evenly coated.

 - Cover and cook on HIGH for 4-5 hours or on LOW for 7-9 hours OR cook until ribs are fall off the bone tender.
 Rotate ribs once during cooking so they cook evenly.

 - Remove from slow cooker and brush with reserved barbecue sauce or use sauce for dipping.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.